Daxton Hill: 2022 season

 The Cincinnati Bengals selected Hill in the first round (31st overall) of the 2022 NFL draft.
-He was the second safety drafted in 2022 behind Kyle Hamilton.
+He was the second safety drafted in 2022 behind Kyle Hamilton (14th overall).

-On May 18, 2022, the Cincinnati Bengals signed Hill to a four-year, $11.66 million contract that includes a signing bonus of $5.66 million and is fully guaranteed at signing.
+On May 18, 2022, the Cincinnati Bengals signed Hill to a four—year, $11.66 million contract that includes a signing bonus of $5.66 million and is fully guaranteed at signing.

-Hill was eased into his rookie year by Bengals defensive coordinator Lou Anarumo, backing up Jessie Bates at free safety, and playing as a gunner on special teams snaps alongside Stanley Morgan.
+Entering training camp, defensive coordinator Lou Anarumo opted to ease Hill into his rookie year by backing up Jessie Bates at free safety, and playing as a gunner on special teams snaps alongside Stanley Morgan.
+Head coach Zac Taylor named Hill the primary backup safety to begin the regular season, behind starting tandem Jessie Bates and Vonn Bell.

-In week 15 against the Tampa Bay Buccaneers, Hill would play his first game as a starter, switching positions to cornerback due to both regular starter Mike Hilton and backup Jalen Davis suffering injuries the week prior.
-Hill played in a nickelback role for the game, recording 5 solo tackles and 3 assisted tackles.
+On September 11, 2022, Hill made his professional regular season debut during a 20-23 overtime loss in their home-opener against the Pittsburgh Steelers.
+In Week 3, he earned his first career as a nickelback during a 27-12 victory at the New York Jets.
+Hill sustained a shoulder injury and was subsequently inactive as the Bengals lost 37-30 at the Steelers in Week 11.
+In Week 15, he set a season-high with eight combined tackles (five solo) during a 34-23 victory at the Tampa Bay Buccaneers.

 2023 season

 In his second season, Hill was named as the starting free safety.
 During the Bengals' week 1 loss against the Cleveland Browns, Hill recorded his first career interception off of quarterback Deshaun Watson.
 Hill had a career high in tackles in week 2 against the Baltimore Ravens, making 12 total tackles, nine of which were solo.

 Hill's first career sack came during the week 3 game against the Los Angeles Rams, and he was credited with another half-sack in week 5 against the Arizona Cardinals.